matuzo/HTMHell/hell/adventcalendar/2025/20/index.md

 If forms do not gain more styling options in the near future, we will not be able to move away from [JavaScript-based date pickers](https://open-ui.org/components/datepicker.research/) anytime soon.
 But what’s the point of having the right element if we have to replace it with a custom construct at the first opportunity because we otherwise have no sufficient styling options?
 Standards are supposed to help us and make the web better.

+[Interop 2025](https://wpt.fyi/interop-2025) had no aspects for designing better forms.
+Maybe some aspects will make it to Interop 2026.
+[The selection process](https://github.com/web-platform-tests/interop/blob/main/2026/selection-process.md) should be finished when this article is published.

 ## Lack of Further Development

 We are missing important form elements.
 These have to be simulated using JavaScript.
 In recent years, standardizers could and should have filled this gap.
-For me it is not satisfying to say that we now have all the building blocks at our disposal to combine them into new elements using JavaScript.
+In my view it is not satisfying to say that we now have all the building blocks at our disposal to combine them into new elements using JavaScript.
 The Web Components API would serve as the basis.
 If you take this argument to its logical conclusion, we could reduce HTML to just the span element.
 We would then create the rest of the elements as web components, enriched with attributes (including ARIA).
 That can’t seriously be the goal.

 In my view, HTML elements are browser-specific web components.
 They have the great advantage that they do not require JavaScript because they are built directly into the browser.
 They are also the same for all end users and devices.
 A non-standardized form element, on the other hand, exists in many variants, on different technical bases, and in varying quality and implementation.